ibm-cloud-docs/Backup/ts-offline-agent-linux.md

 Answer the following prompts.
 * What is the web-based Agent Console address? `cloudbackupregister.service.softlayer.com` or `cloudbackupregister.service.usgov.softlayer.com`
 * What is the web-based Agent Console connection port [8086]?
 Press enter, 8086 is the correct port.
 * What is the web-based Agent Console username?
-This entry is the same username that is used to log in to Portal.
+The answer is the same username that is used to log in to Portal.
 * What is the web-based Agent Console password?
-This entry is the same password that is used to log in to Portal.
+The answer is the same password that is used to log in to Portal.

 For more information about viewing or changing the backup password, see [Managing the username and password for the Cloud Backup service](/docs/Backup?topic=Backup-changePassword).
 {: tip}